cybergalactic/MSS/MSS Quick Reference.md

-exBoxShapedShip    % Computation of the transverse metacentric height and the heave/roll periods of a box-shaped ship exFeedback         % For-loop implementation for numerical integration of a 1st-order system under feedback and feedforward control exFFT              % Estimation of the wave encounter frequency from time series using the fast-Fourier transform (FFT) exHybridPath       % Computation of a hybrid continuous path parametrized by waypoints exINS_AHRS         % Euler angle error-state (indirect) Kalman filter for INS aided by GNSS position and AHRS attitude measurements exINS_Euler        % Euler angle error-state (indirect) Kalman filter for INS aided by GNSS position and compass measurements
+exBoxShapedShip    % Computation of the transverse metacentric height and the heave/roll periods of a box-shaped ship exFeedback         % For-loop implementation for numerical integration of a 1st-order system under feedback and feedforward control exFFT              % Estimation of the wave encounter frequency from time series using the fast-Fourier transform (FFT) exPlotGM           % Compute and plot the GM_T and BM_T for an AUV diving from the surface to a given depth exHybridPath       % Computation of a hybrid continuous path parametrized by waypoints exINS_AHRS         % Euler angle error-state (indirect) Kalman filter for INS aided by GNSS position and AHRS attitude measurements exINS_Euler        % Euler angle error-state (indirect) Kalman filter for INS aided by GNSS position and compass measurements